 Is South Africa an example of environmental sustainability?

-The 2018 Environmental Performance Index ranks South Africa 142nd, which is much lower than in 2016 when it positioned 81st.
+The 2020 Environmental Performance Index ranks South Africa 95th, which is much higher than in 2018 when it positioned 142nd.
+The country has seen a stark shift in ranking over the past few years, ranking 81st in only 2016.

 South Africa’s environmental performance in WEF’s Travel and Tourism Competitiveness Index is not much better.
-In 2017, its position in the category of environmental sustainability was 117th.
+In 2019, its score in the category of environmental sustainability was a mere 3.7, falling below the Southern Africa Average of 4.2 and well behind that of top scoring Lesotho (4.8).

 Life quality in South Africa